- How much magnesium should we be getting daily?

 #4: Reduces anxiety and promotes sleep

 Magnesium can help reduce anxiety, calm you down, and in general help you get to sleep.
-I often don’t feel refreshed when waking up, which typically means you’ve got something going wrong while you sleep (not getting enough of the good stuff, like REM or deep sleep, or you’re not sticking to a schedule to help your body’s circadian rhythm).
-Nutrient intake can affect our sleep, which is something I hadn’t taken into consideration until this experiment.
+If you don’t feel refreshed after waking up, it typically means something is going wrong while you sleep.
+Maybe you’re not getting enough of the good stuff, like REM or deep sleep, or you’re not sticking to a schedule to help your body’s circadian rhythm.
+Whatever it may be, nutrient intake can affect sleep.
 Sleep efficiency, sleep time, and melatonin production have all been shown to increase as we take in more magnesium.
 14

 #5: Can relieve constipation

 When you’re constipated, you’d think that fiber has everything to do with it.
 Not true.
 It could be magnesium and how much you’re getting.

 In a study of nearly 4,000 Japanese women (ages 18 to 20 and dietetic students), more than 1 in 4 were found to have functional constipation — constipation without a physical cause.
 Their dietary fiber and water intake were not associated with this condition, but low magnesium intake was.
 15